-Swimmer’s ear (also called otitis externa) is an infection of the outer ear.
-It often occurs in swimmers, but even non-swimmers can get this.
-When water is trapped in the ear canal, bacteria that normally inhabit the ear canal multiply, causing infection and irritation of the ear canal.
-If the infection progresses it may even involve the outer ear.
+Swimmer’s ear — also called otitis externa — is an infection of the outer ear canal.
+It often occurs in swimmers, but non-swimmers can also suffer from swimmer’s ear.
+When water is trapped in the ear canal or the ear is continuously wet, warm, stagnant water irritates and break down the skin in the ear, and provides an environment that allows bacteria that normally inhabit the ear canal multiply, causing infection and irritation of the ear canal.
+If the infection progresses it may involve the outer ear.

 Signs and Symptoms

 The most common symptoms of swimmer’s ear are mild to moderate pain that is aggravated by tugging on the outer ear.
 Other symptoms may include any of the following:

 - The sensation that the ear is blocked or full

 - Painful chewing

 - Swollen lymph nodes